 Croton is a striking tropical plant, ideal for growing in warm regions where the temperature ranges between 60°F (15°C) and 70°F (21°C).
 Suitable for growing both inside your house and outside, many believe it to be a high-maintenance plant.
 But, it only requires extreme care during the first few years of growing; once settled, crotons are quite hardy.

-Croton Plant Varieties
+Croton Plant Types and Varieties

 |Croton Petra Plant – Large and bright foliage|